kjyv/FloBaRoID/README.md

 * pyipopt from https://github.com/xuy/pyipopt (plus cmd line ipopt/libipopt with libhsl/coin-hsl)
 * mpi4py / mpirun (for parallel trajectory optimization)

+(You can do `pip install -r requirements.txt` for most of them.
+You might have to install some dependencies if you get compile errors.)

 Quick start tutorial: